 - of your favorite foods

 - 5 things you would find on a playground

 - things that are green… etc.

-Mindfulness in the form of creative thinking is a good way to give their brain a break from something different, and also helps boost creativity.
+Mindfulness in the form of creative thinking is a good way to give kids’ brain a break and also helps boost imagination.